matter-labs/zksync/docs/setup-dev.md

 ## `Node` & `Yarn`

-1. Install `node` (requires version 14.14.0 or higher).
-Since our team tries to always use the latest LTS version of `node.js`, we suggest you to install [nvm](https://github.com/nvm-sh/nvm).
-It will allow you to update the node version quickly in the future.
+1. Install `Node` (requires version 14.14.0 or higher).
+Since our team attempts to always use the latest LTS version of `Node.js`, we suggest you to install [nvm](https://github.com/nvm-sh/nvm).
+It will allow you to update `Node.js` version easily in the future.

 2. Install `yarn`.
 Instructions can be found on the [official site](https://classic.yarnpkg.com/en/docs/install/).